BlvckBytes/docs-component-markup/docs/expression_syntax.md

 .5
 ```

-Additionally, numbers may become negative simply by prepending a minus-sign (`l-me: -`).
+Additionally, numbers may become negative simply by prepending a minus-sign (`-`).

 ```markup-expression
 -512